v1shanker/capstone/pages/weekly-update-5.md

 + All components share a top-level store of all state information.
 + Within each frame, the app reads sensor data, calculates state updates, and communicates actuation commands to the ESP
 + Created skeleton application logic, including no-op update methods for localization, obstacle detection, and pathing modules
 + With Vikram, planned map representation and mapping interface

 **Naveen**

-+ Met with David to flesh out AT interface
-+ ESP32 has a pattern recognition function for UART, may use that instead of AT which would require less work than repeatedly scanning for characters "A""T".
-+ Decided to split esp32 operation into 3 parts.
-+ The android task will be responsible for any interactions with the phone.
-Incoming messages will be distributed to the LIDAR or motor, depending on the command.
-There will also be an ACK bit sent back to the phone to ensure that the command was successfully processed by the ESP32.
-+ The motor task will periodically check it's command buffer and process any commands, sending output if necessary to the buffer that will then be sent back to the phone
-+ The LIDAR task will also check it's buffer and process any scan commands, sending output back to the buffer which will then be sent back to the android phone
++ Set up message passing interface for the microcontroller
++ The current set up matches on "\n", which tells esp that entire command has been sent
++ The message is then sent to either the LIDAR or motor task, which currently just prints out the message it has received
++ I tested this entire setup using an Arduino as the "phone", and was able to sucessfully pass an incoming message from the "phone" to both the motor and the LIDAR task